Understanding Capital Allowances

 All claims for capital allowances are made through the business’s annual tax returns.

 You do not need to claim the full amount of the available allowance.
-You might choose to limit your claims to capital allowances to avoid other allowances or reliefs being wasted.
+You might limit your claims to capital allowances to avoid wasting other allowances or reliefs.
 The exact mechanism for claiming capital allowances and the associated time limits depends on whether you're self-employed or a partner and pay Income Tax or a company or organisation that pays Corporation Tax.

 Plant & Machinery